DumpySquare/apm-ilx-sql-challenge/README.md

 An iRulesLX extension for BIG-IP APM to query a SQL Server database for challenge questions

 # cautionary note
-This solution is meant to be used as an example to enhance an existing APM flow that includes proper Authentication & Authorization.
+This solution is intended to be used as an example to enhance an existing APM flow that already includes proper Authentication & Authorization.
 This policy should not be considered an appropriate security measure when used by itself.
 It should only be considered as a fallback or additional challenge in a Multifactor Auth (MFA) environment.

+# requirements
+- A BIG-IP with iRules LX and APM modules licensed.
+BIG-IP 13.1.1 was used for the creating and exporting of policies, but other versions should work fine as long as they are greater than 12.x
+- SQL Server database that the BIG-IP can connect to
+- A BIG-IP virtual server for testing

 # usage